mmfrenkel/log-database/README.md

 * `Index`: An in-memory index implemented as a hash table to map keys in the database system to the segment they were most recently found in.
 Although keeping the index updated has a small detriment for writes, it helps reads remarkably (see `Search` below).

-* `Memtable`: An in-memory data structure to hold database submissions, implemented as binary search tree.
+* `Memtable`: An in-memory data structure to hold database submissions, implemented as binary search tree to keep things simple for this low-volume system.
 When the `memtable` is full (i.e., a threshold number of keys are held), the contents of the `memtable` are flushed to disk as a new `segment` (see below).
+A two-three tree implementation is also provided in this repositority, though not currently supported.

 * `Segments`: A file on disk containing key, value pairs in ascending key order.
 Segment files are created via an inorder flush of the `memtable` and compacted (see `Compaction` below) periodically over time to keep the number of files in the database system low.
+Once written `segments` are immutable, or read-only.

 #### Functionality